 Using Email Securely

-With the right tools your browser and searches can be private.
+With the right tools, your browser and searches can be private.
 But email was never designed for security.
-Email technology was developed way before anyone realized that it would one day serve as or primary communications resource.
+Email technology was developed way before anyone realized that it would one day serve as our primary communications resource.
 There are email encryption services available, though, to help.
 According to Forbes, the only email service that even the NSA can’t crack is ProtonMail.
 Gmail, Hotmail, and other popular services often skim mail in order to target you for ads.
 After all, these services are free, so the only way those companies make money is by targeting you for ads.

 Using Social Media Securely